-Spurned by his own party, mocked by his opponent, Joe Biden has emerged more popular and close to winning a job he has wanted for decades
+Initially spurned by his own party, mocked by his opponent, Joe Biden has emerged more popular as he closes in on a job he has wanted for decades

 Biden allies say he expected such criticism from Trump and it weighed on him before entering the race.

 “I looked him in the eyes and said, ‘You’ve got to be prepared for the near certainty that Donald Trump will make stuff up and throw it at you over and over and over.
-And it will be unpleasant and it will be difficult,’” said Sen. Christopher A. Coons (D-Del.). “’But you can bring us together.
+And it will be unpleasant and it will be difficult,’” said Sen. Christopher A. Coons (D-Del.). “ ‘But you can bring us together.
 This guy is dividing us and pouring fuels on the fires.’
 And he ended up saying, ‘You’re right.
 I’m the person who can beat this guy.
-And he can be beaten.’”
+And he can be beaten.’ ”

 During an ABC town hall, Biden was asked what it would say about the country if he were to lose.

 “Well, it could say that I’m a lousy candidate, and I didn’t do a good job,” Biden said.
-Then he continued on.
+Then he continued.

 “But I think — I hope that it doesn’t say that we are as racially, ethnically and religiously at odds with one another as it appears the president wants us to be.
 Usually, you know, the president, in my view, with all due respect, it’s been divide and conquer, the way he does better if he splits us and where there’s division.
 And I think people need hope.”